 The issue of corticosteroids in sepsis and septic shock continues to wax and wane with different pieces of evidence supporting or refuting their use in various patient populations under equally diverse dosing protocols and durations of therapy.
 Ultimately, the guidelines suggest, weakly, that 200 mg of hydrocortisone, daily, be administered in patients with septic shock refractory to fluids and vasoactive infusions.
 Further, the guidelines go on to provide a recommendations for a variety of sepsis-related management concerns including: mechanical ventilation, blood glucose control, nutrition, blood products, immunoglobulins, sedation, analgesia and much more.

-Below is my own cognitive algorithm I took away from the new guidelines, but these topics go far beyond this brief reflection.
-Please check out these meaty guidelines yourself, and – may I humbly suggest – do so over a savory cheese dip; be like Ignatius.
+Below is my own cognitive algorithm that I created from the new guidelines, but these topics go far beyond this brief reflection.
+Please check out these meaty guidelines yourself, and – may I humbly suggest – do so over a savoury cheese dip; be like Ignatius.

 Happy Birthday Dr. Miyakawa,